polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 ## Room Reservation

-1. Create a reservation in the Olymp reservation system.
+1. Create a reservation in the [reservation system](https://hydra.pod.cvut.cz/reservations/).
-    - Enter <olymp.pod.cvut.cz> into your browser.
-    - Login details are the same as for Hydra.
-    - In the **Rooms** tab, check if the back room of the PC classroom is available on the given date.
-    - If so, make a reservation in the **Reservations** tab.
 2. Send an email with important details to <ucebna@pod.cvut.cz>
     - **That you want to confirm your reservation**
     - **Your name**